 Where the design community meets.

-freelance graphic designer Joined over 7 years ago
+freelance graphic designer Joined almost 8 years ago

 This isi an aside, not related to Botstrap, I just happened to notice it here, but Google forcing users to the youtube pagfe to view videos at full screen is some next nevel of dark UI pattern bullshit.
 I've had warnings popup on my iPad that say this device can't view the video in full screen only to play just fine in full screen when I click the ink to view th e video on youtube or in the app.
 They appear to have branched out and are now blocking regular videos in the desktop version of Safari.

 A handful of these sites didn't work at all in Safari.
 In this day and age, that is inexcusable.
 Developers, even solo designers working as developers, need to do better and test on ALL modern browsers, not just the ones they prefer.

 It's the art directing that kills the design.
 I can't tell you how many times I've started a project with good intentions only to have to sacrifice good design to keep a client happy.
 You can only do so much.
 When they say to do something a certain way, regardless of how bad it might look, you have to do it that way, hence my fuck it and move on attitude.

 It's ultimately the purview of the marketeer but they definitely should consider any input designer might have.
 Far too many marketeers want to be the designer and art direct their projects into hell.
 Most of the time I get to the point where I just say fuck it (to myself of course), "what do you want?", and just do that.

 Your architectural analogy is wrong.
 It would be more accurate to say that an architect needs to also be a construction worker so they know how to build buildings.
 This is obviously wrong.
 The architect already knows a hell of a lot about how a building is constructed, enough so they can reliably draw up a set of plans that won't fall over in a stiff breeze.